MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 27, Wednesday

+**Today's Progress**: Completed review of class 25, Code Wars challenges, and Anki review.
+Also completed a Frontend Mentor project and pushed to live environment.

 ### July 26, Tuesday

 **Today's Progress**: After a short break for travel, back at it with the completion of class 24 (Git/GitHub) and began class 25.
 Also worked on Code Wars challenges.